Study Abroad Program Overview

 Please note that when you express your areas of interest for an internship, do not limit yourself to the areas mentioned below.
 Based on your expressed interest, unforeseen opportunities might open up and a good match between you and an organization might be found.

-One of the main goals of the internship is to foster growth and development in a field of interest while also immersing you to London and British society.
+One of the main goals of the internship is to foster growth and development in a field of interest while also immersing you in British society.
 Check out this guide

 on planning and engaging in a successful internship.